-How can we teach our students to be more intelligent?
+How can we teach our students to be better equipped with life-long skills?

 At the core is a focus on growth.
 21st Century learning calls for more than just the regurgitation of knowledge.
 It demands proficiency in subject-specific and universally transferable skills as well as an understanding of abstract concepts, which can be applied to new experiences and challenges.

-It is through this Growth Curriculum that we believe we can best equip our students.
+We believe it is through the Growth Curriculum that we can best equip our students.

-The Senior School has two dedicated ICT Labs, as well as the versatile Learning Centre which allows work to be done anywhere throughout the building via a wireless network.
+The Senior School has one dedicated ICT Lab, as well as the versatile Learning Centre which allows work to be done anywhere throughout the building via a wireless network.
 Every Teacher has a PC in their classroom and there are many computers available throughout the campus for the students to use.

-The full use of the Microsoft Office package is utilised throughout the Senior School and more specialised packages are used for subjects like Art, where girls are taught how to use PhotoShop to manipulate and create graphic art.
+In Grade 8 and 9 all students learn to code using Arduinos and Swift.
+The full use of the Microsoft Office package is utilised throughout the Senior School and more specialised packages are used for subjects like Art, where girls are taught how to use Pro create to manipulate and create graphic art.
 Our Mathematics Department uses brilliant and visually stimulating programmes to help provide the girls with a better understanding of Mathematics.
 From Afrikaans to French, Geography to Biology and Science, ICT is integrated into almost every aspect of teaching throughout the School.

-Each girl is provided with her own email address and server-side storage to increase the efficiency of learning and communication.
+Each girl is provided with her own email address and cloud storage facility to increase the efficiency of learning and communication.
 Internet access is available to all girls anytime the school is open.

 Technology is a tool for life and for learning and digital media provides invaluable opportunities for creating rich learning experiences for students.